Untrusted Claude Code and radicle.xyz setup

 I use chezmoi to manage my dotfiles, so getting set up on a new machine is trivial:

-In my case, this will install various utilities I use (helix, tmux, git, radicle, etc.) and pull my various config files so I feel right at home.
+This will install utilities I use frequently (helix, tmux, git, radicle, etc.) and pull in my various config files so I feel right at home.

 Next, the claude code installation instructions are straightforward.

 To do so, Claude needs it's own radicle DID inside its container.
-Radicle makes this easy by accepting a RAD_KEYGEN_SEED environment variable, which I can pass in when a container gets created.
+Radicle makes this easy by accepting a RAD_KEYGEN_SEED environment variable, which I can pass in when a container is created.

 The environment variable persists through restarts and is available for any process started using lxc exec.